What is Jim Cramer’s Net Worth?

 While working for Goldman, Cramer wrote about stocks for The New Republic.
-Then he founded his hedge fund Cramer Berkowitz.
+Then he founded his hedge fund Cramer, Berkowitz & Co.
 He found plenty of success but decided to retire from active trading in 2001 and transition back to journalism and commentary full-time.
 He ultimately landed at CNBC where his show “Mad Money,” which started in 2005, catapulted him to fame.
-Today he also serves as the co-anchor to the “Squawk on the Street” morning show.
+Today he also serves as the co-anchor of the “Squawk on the Street” morning show.

 Jim Cramer Controversies

 Jim Cramer’s career has no shortage of controversies, either.
 In 1995, he was accused of engaging in market manipulation after writing about several smaller companies he held shares in.
 When the companies made major gains, he profited by around $2 million in less than a month, prompting the magazine that Cramer’s stories to alter its policies about conflicts for its editors and writers.